TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu:: [Item States, like NO, ACT, CUR etc]

-    :Data type: ->TMENUITEM
+    :Data type: :ref:`->TMENUITEM <tmenu-common-properties>`

-     This is the TMENUITEM-options for each category of a menu item that can be generated.
+    This is the :typoscript:`TMENUITEM` options for each category of a menu item that can be generated.

     **Special:**

-     The ->OptionSplit function is run on the whole configuration before the items are generated.
+    The :ref:`optionsplit` function processes the whole configuration before the items are generated.

 alternativeSortingField